-Measuring the Success of Strategic Priority 5 - Kalamunda Clean and Greens: Caring for the natural environment

-In order to assess the Shire's success of the following outcomes -

-- Greater protection and enhancement of bushland reserves, local natural areas and overall biodiversity conservation

-- Decreasing energy consumption

-- Sustainable water management

-- · A reduction in per capita waste produced

-- A decrease in the production of greenhouse gas emissions

-The following Indicators will be Measured annually and reported in the Shires annual report

-Indicator Baseline data Target Biodiversity ratio To be developed To be developed Energy consumption To be developed To be developed Water consumption To be developed To be developed Waste production level To be developed To be developed Greenhouse Gas Level To be developed To be developed
+DRAFT Kalamunda Advancing: Strategic Community Plan to 2022 Measuring the Success of Strategic Priority 5 - Kalamunda Clean and Greens: Caring for the natural environment In order to assess the Shire's success of the following outcomes - Greater protection and enhancement of bushland reserves, local natural areas and overall biodiversity conservation Decreasing energy consumption Sustainable water management A reduction in per capita waste produced A decrease in the production of greenhouse gas emissions The following Indicators will be Measured annually and reported in the Shires annual report Indicator Baseline data Target Biodiversity ratio To be developed To be developed Energy consumption To be developed To be developed Water consumption To be developed To be developed Waste production level To be developed To be developed Greenhouse Gas Level To be developed To be developed

-Strategic Priority 6: Kalamunda Leads: Providing good government

-- · Participative democracy

-- · Corporate capacity and capability

-- · Outstanding leadership

-- · Wide and diverse representation

-The Shire of Kalamunda is committed to delivering the best governance it can to its community.
-In the pursuit of this goal the Council and the Administration have adopted eight key principles to guide the best practice governance outcomes within the Shire.

-The Principles are outlined as follows;

-- Principle 1: The Shire's administration relationship with the Council is clear. - Principle 2: The Shire's management and oversight is accountable and clearly defined. - Principle 3: The Shire plans its operations to achieve its goals. - Principle 4: Ethics and integrity are embedded in the organisation's values and operations. - Principle 5: The organisation safeguards financial integrity and accountability. - Principle 6: The Shire communicates in a way that is accessible, open and responsive. - Principle 7: The Shire identifies and manages its risks.

-An important organisational focus for the Shire of Kalamunda is ensuring services respond to local needs and are maintained at a high standard.
-Global, national, regional and local changes, whether environmental, economic, social or political, require continued reassessment of all services and infrastructure in meeting the community's needs.

-Central to responsiveness is ensuring that services are of high standards, that service-users know what to expect and the Shire meets those expectations and standards consistently.

-While some Shire services are used by most residents - like waste management or roads - many others are focused on particular groups such as seniors or children's services.
-It is important that there is clear information, readily available, outlining the services Council provides and how they can be accessed.

-There is also a clear expectation that the Shire will engage the community in both shaping and designing its services, as well as seek regular feedback on how well those services are performing.
+DRAFT Kalaniunua At Ivancing: Strategic Community Plan to 2022 Strategic Prio government rity 6: Kalamunda Leads: Providing good Outstanding apacity and capability community.
+In the munda is committed to delivering the best governance it can to it pursuit of this goal the Council and the Administration have adopte to guide the best practice governance outcomes within the Shire.
+The Principles are o utlined as follows; Principle 1; The Shire's administration relationship with the Council is clear.
+Principle 2: The Shire's management and oversight is accountable and clearly defined.
+Principle 3: The Shire plans its operations to achieve its goals.
+Principle 4: Ethics and integrity are embedded in the organisation's values and operations.
+Principle 5: The organisation safeguards financial integrity and accountability.
+Principle 6: The Shire communicates in a way that is accessible, open and responsive.
+Principle 7: The Shire identifies and manages its risks. local needs and an changes, whether isational focus for the Shire of Kalamunda is ensuring services respond to e maintained at a high standard.
+Global, national, regional and loca environmental, economic, social or political, require continue services and infrastructure in meeting the community's needs. veness is ensuring that services are of high standards, that service-user and the Shire meets those expectations and standards consistently. many others are for important that the ervices are used by most residents - like waste management or roads ocused on particular groups such as seniors or children's services.
+It i re is clear information, readily available, outlining the services Counc hey can be accessed. r expectation that the Shire will engage the community in both shapin ervices, as well as seek regular feedback on how well those services ar 41 Page